-Due: In class at 6:10 p.m. sharp on Thursday April 5.
-Total points: 80.
+Due: In class by 6:10 p.m. sharp on Thursday March 30.
 Warning: Late homeworks, even by one minute, will be penalised (as discussed on the course web page).

 Note: You are welcome to discuss these problems in general terms with your classmates.
 However, you should figure out the details of your solutions, and write up your solutions, entirely on your own.
 Directly copying other solutions is strictly prohibited!